The beard is back!

 Let’s talk about the carrier oils in this product, the first of which is golden jojoba oil.

-Jojoba is found in a lot of beard oils other than Honest Amish because of its gentle properties.
-This makes it a great option for first time beard oil users or men who have sensitive skin.
+Jojoba is found in a lot of beard oils other than Honest Amish because of its soothing properties.
+This makes it an excellent option for first-time beard oil users or men who have sensitive skin.

 Those who are prone to acne or have clogged pores will benefit from this beard oil because it helps balance the production of oil in your sebaceous glands.

-It actually resembles your sebaceous glands – a big reason why it is a very common ingredient in grooming products.
+It actually resembles your sebaceous glands – a big reason why it is a ubiquitous ingredient in grooming products.

 It also contains virgin argan oil, another mild ingredient found in a lot of beauty products (yup that includes beard oil).

-This ingredient along with sweet almond oil help with improve texture and has moisturizing properties.
+This ingredient, along with sweet almond oil, helps with improve texture and has moisturizing properties.

 If you are allergic to peanuts or you are around people who are, better avoid this.